DataDog/documentation/content/en/code_analysis/_index.md

 {{< img src="code_analysis/repositories.png" alt="A list of repositories with code and library scan results on the Code Analysis page" style="width:100%;">}}

 Select a repository from the list to search through and manage violations for that specific repository.
-By default, the results are shown for the latest scanned commit on the default branch of the repository, but you may change the branch or commit at the top of the page.
-Results can also be filtered by service or team facets (learn how results are linked to Datadog services and teams [here][12]).
+By default, results are shown for the latest scanned commit on the default branch of the repository, but you may change the branch or commit at the top of the page.
+Results can also be filtered by service or team facets.
+For more information about how results are linked to Datadog services and teams, see [Getting Started with Code Analysis][12].

 Regardless of the selected branch or commit, all results are organized into the following views: